alnkesq/AppViewLite/docs/Configuration.md

 * `APPVIEWLITE_HANDLE_TO_DID_MAX_STALE_HOURS`: For how many hours we cache handle resolutions.
 Defaults to 10 days.
 * `APPVIEWLITE_DID_DOC_MAX_STALE_HOURS`: For how many hours we cache DID docs.
 If the PLC directory is up to date (by this amount), we cache indefinitely.
 Defaults to 2 days.
 * `APPVIEWLITE_PLC_DIRECTORY`: Alternate PLC directory prefix.
 Defaults to `https://plc.directory`
 * `APPVIEWLITE_DID_DOC_OVERRIDES`: Path to an optional text file, where each line is `did:plc:example pds.example handle.example`.
 Will be reloaded dynamically if it changes.
-The listed PDSes will be listened from directly, without relaying on the main firehose.
+The listed PDSes will be listened from directly, without relying on the main firehose.

 ## Administrative rules
 * `APPVIEWLITE_BLOCKLIST_PATH`: path to an `.ini` file whose sections can be `[noingest]`, `[nodisplay]`, `[nooutboundconnect]` (or combinations, like `[noingest,nodisplay]`) to block specific DIDs or domains (and all their subdomains) of all types (PDSes, Mastodon instances, handles, Mastodon external media...)